Hermes-Berkeley-Org/hermes-resource-server/README.md

 **Other Keys**

-Download both files in the "envs" folder from the Drive and put them in the deploy directory
+Download all files in the "envs" folder from the Drive and put them in the deploy directory